Arvin-Mohammadi/Delta-Robot-Trajectory-Planning-V1/README.md

 [also this pdf explains the theory and implementation pretty easily](https://github.com/ArthasMenethil-A/Delta_Robot/blob/main/theory/Inverse%20Kinematics%20(Delta%20Robot).pdf)

-also there is what i used: "theory\Inverse Kinematics (Delta Robot).pdf"

    3. 3-4-5 polynomial and 4-5-6-7 polynomial point to point movement, you can learn about this in the book "Fundamentals of Robotic
        Mechanical Systems, theory, methods, and Algorithms, Fourth Edition by Jorge Angeles - chapter 6"